 If you’re planning a traditional wedding, you’ll likely want to find a venue style that matches these plans.
 For many people, the best traditional venue, for the ceremony at least, is still a church.
 However, these numbers are dropping dramatically.
 In 2019, less than 20% of marriages were held with the assistance of a religious institution, down from approximately 40% in 2009.

 A hotel, country club, and banquet hall are also popular venues with a more traditional style.
-If you’re searching for a more rustic appeal, consider a bed and breakfast or a mountain lodge.
+If you’re searching for a more rustic appeal, consider a bed and breakfast or a mountain lodge and decorate your table with Rectangular Tablecloths to add a more rustic look.
 If you’d like to host your wedding outdoors, the best option is often your local botanical gardens.
 Most of the time, the best traditional wedding venues don’t advertise their ability to host such an event, so you’ll need to call and ask personally.

 If a traditional wedding isn’t quite the right fit, or if you both want a larger wedding, you might find these traditional styles too chintzy.
 Winery and vineyards are a popular option when hosting a party wedding, as are craft breweries.
 Boats and yachts are also popular, though they often cost more than you might initially think.